Framing Effects in Independent-Agent Large Language Models: A Cross-Family Behavioral Analysis: Methodology

 \subsection{Experimental Objective}

-The primary objective is to assess whether large language models (LLMs), operating as isolated agents without communication, exhibit systematic choice biases under different linguistic framings in a collective-risk scenario \cite{milinski2008collective}.
-We focus on two logically equivalent prompt variants (Scenario~A and Scenario~B) to measure potential differences in risk-taking versus cooperative decision preferences, and to compare these tendencies across model families and alignment strategies.
+The primary objective is to assess whether large language models, abbreviated as LLMs and operating as isolated agents without communication, exhibit systematic choice biases under different linguistic framings in a collective-risk scenario \cite{milinski2008collective}.
+We test two logically equivalent prompt variants, referred to as Scenario~A and Scenario~B, and compare the resulting choice distributions across model families and alignment strategies.